buddypress/buddypress/docs/user/administration/users/member-types.md

 ### Applications of Member Types:
 - **Customized Directories**: Create directories that list users of a specific member type, making it easier for members to find and interact with each other.
 - **Tailored User Profiles**: Show or hide profile fields based on the user's member type, allowing for more relevant and streamlined user profiles.
-- **Content Access**: Control access to content and functionalities based on member type, ensuring users see content that's relevant to their role within the community.
+- **Content Access**: Control access to content and functionalities based on member type, ensuring users see content relevant to their role within the community.

 ## Best Practices

 When working with Member Types, consider the following best practices to ensure a smooth and effective implementation:
-- **Regular Review**: Periodically review your member types to ensure they still align with your community's structure and goals.
+- **Regular Review**: Review your member types to ensure they align with your community's structure and goals.
 - **Community Feedback**: Engage with your community members to gather feedback on the usefulness and clarity of the defined member types.
 - **Documentation**: Keep clear documentation of the member types used within your community, including their purpose and how they are assigned.